Mademoiselle Blanche Monnier – the girl who who was locked in a dungeon for 25 years

 “Monsieur Attorney General: I have the honor to inform you of an exceptionally serious occurrence.
 I speak of a spinster who is locked up in Madame Monnier’s house, half starved, and living on a putrid litter for the past twenty-five years – in a word, in her own filth.”

 The letter surprised the police as they knew that 75-year-old widower, Madame Louise Monnier Demarconnay and her son Marcel Monnier, a law-school graduate and previous sub-prefect of Puget Théniers, lived at the address noted in the letter.
-The Monnier family were an upper-middle class family who were honored in the region and hailed from the aristocratic Poitiers family (whom the Paris suburb was named after).
-Her husband, Emile Monnier, who had been the head of a local arts faculty, had died in 1879, many years earlier.
+The Monnier family were an upper-middle class family who hailed from the aristocratic Poitiers family and were honored in the region (the Paris suburb of Poitiers was named after).
+Her husband, Emile Monnier, who had been the head of a local arts faculty, died in 1879, many years earlier.
 The family had even earned the prestigious Committee of Good Works award, a prize honoring citizens who displayed the highest of virtues.
-Without drawing suspicion, their daughter, Blanche Monnier, a “joyous and playful” woman with a “wealth of beautiful hair and big, brilliant eyes”, disappeared without a trace when she was 25 years old.
+On the other hand, police recalled that 25 years prior, without drawing any suspicion from the authorities, their daughter, Blanche Monnier, a “joyous and playful” woman with a “wealth of beautiful hair and big, brilliant eyes”, disappeared without a trace when she was 25 years old.

 Police discover the captive woman